Why your website marketing content needs trust building blocks

 What is a good conversion rate on websites?

 Of course, users stray to your website for a variety of reasons.
 Not everyone can become a buyer or registered prospect.
-Many also need several attempts in their customer journey before they finally convert.
+Many also need several attempts in their customer journey until they finally convert.

 However, the situation is different for stores, providers of online courses or craftsmen.
 Here, people search with an immediate need in mind.
 Direct conversion is therefore the goal.